-The Government has a notice that employers can display to confirm that they have complied with the five steps, which can be found here.
+The Government has a notice that employers can display to confirm that they have complied with the five steps.

 The HSE coronavirus website provides guidance on how to achieve the above five steps.
 It also provides additional information on protecting home workers and those who are classed as vulnerable.
 These are people who are at a higher risk of being infected or suffering a worse outcome from a COVID-19 infection.
-The HSE’s coronavirus webpage can be found here.
+The HSE’s coronavirus webpage.

-You can find out more about COVID-19 and the measures employers can put in place by taking our awareness course, which can be found here.
+You can find out more about COVID-19 and the measures employers can put in place by taking our COVID-19 awareness course which is available on our website.